SonjaWisnotavailable/firstproject/README.md

 I used "https://www.w3docs.com/snippets/html/how-to-create-mailto-links.html" as a  guide to learn and implement my contact emails that I used in the website.

 Booking Form :

 I used https://www.w3schools.com/howto/howto_css_contact_form.asp to help with my booking formation.

+I also took inspiration from the "Love-Running Project" Taught by Code Institute as it was fresh in my mind, I enjoyed the process and I wanted to honour my first my first-webpage made by me by implementing snips of coding.

+### Media

+All of the photos used in the making of my website were taking from the websites Pexels [https://www.pexels.com/search/free%20images/].

+### Acknowledgements

+I would like to thank my family for their patience on this new journey I am under-taking.
+I would like to thank my fellow students who are all very supportive.
+To the staff at Code Institute who are incredibly quick to respond and point me in the right direction.